ShivangM-Dev/ShivangM-Dev/README.md

 I’ve built multiple public projects, and even more private ones while experimenting and learning.

-Fun Facts:
+**Fun Facts:**

-I prefer backend problems over UI polish
+* I prefer backend problems over UI polish

-I like building things more than talking about them
+* I like building things more than talking about them

-Debugging is half the job
+* Debugging is half the job

-Hobbies: coding, gym, learning systems, football
+* Hobbies: coding, gym, learning systems and football